chimmelb/chatserver-homework/README.md

 AngularJS is a popular web dev framework, and will be very nice for this project for its two-way data binding.
 Message comes into data model, page is updated.
 Simple.
 Angular could do a lot more as well, but it's power shouldn't be required here.

 **Chat Actions**
-ActionHero has some basic chat examples and "verbs" built in, but lets not use their work here.
-I'll define some actions in ActionHero to handle the chat messages, and write tests around them.
-Rooms at start will be defaultRoom and secureRoom
+ActionHero has some basic chat examples and "verbs" built in, but we will define our own actions.
+Custom actions will be easier to write tests against for our business logic, and easy to hook into for custom log messages.
+There will be just one `defaultRoom` to start.

 * LogOn - simple action to store a username in the connection.
 Param: username.
 Sets: auth
 * chatPublic - single message on single channel.
 Param: message.
 Broadcasts to 'defaultRoom' the given message, an username of person who sent it.
-* joinSecure - join the chat window to the secure chat room.
-Only those who have joined the secure will receive these messages (in the same window).
-Broadcast of message that this user joined secure.
-* leaveSecure - removes user from secure chat.
-Broadcast of message that this player left secure (on secure)
-* chatSecure - messages only intended for those that are secure.
 * LogOut - no more messages.
 Broadcast of message that playa left the defaultRoom.
+* joinRoom - Server Push Event.
+Fired when user logsOn (to other users that are logged on)
+* leftRoom - Server Push Event.
+First when user logsOut (to other users still in room)

 **Log Actions**
 ActionHero uses [Winston](https://github.com/flatiron/winston) as its logging framework.
 There are logging levels, I'll have to see how to change that dynamically.